bitterjug/elm-wpc/readme.markdown

 - [x] Add the actual padding.
 Currently `Entry.padCols` is the identify function.
 Make it insert padding up to mod cols

+- [x] Check how we handle an invalid slug in url

+  This isn't a good story: We enter an infinite loop.
+  Fix with redirect if payload is empty for Current case

+- [x] Don't show the earlier and later buttons on NotFound page.